GoogleCloudPlatform/k8s-stackdriver/prometheus-to-sd/README.md

 always empty for now.
 Field `zone` is overridable via flag.

 From 0.8.0, prometheus-to-sd can also take `monitoredResourceLabels` flag to explicitly specify all MonitoredResource labels as a k8s node.
-When this flag is used, prometheus-to-sd will not automatically determine any labels from GCE metadata server, and all of them will have to be explicitly specified.
+When this flag is used, prometheus-to-sd will still fetch labels from GCE metadata server, but all of them will be overwritten if explicitly specified.
 This flag needs to be used together with `monitoredResourceTypePrefix` all the time.
 If `pod-id`, `namespace-id` flags aren't specified, or Prometheus-to-sd isn't configured to extract them from metric labels, metrics will be written as node metrics.
 E.g, if `monitored-resource-type-prefix` = "k8s_", metrics will be written to "k8s_node" type, if `namespace-id` or `pod-id` isn't specified.